fuzziqersoftware/newserv/README.md

 3. *Episode 3 players can download quests, join lobbies, create and join games, and trade cards, but CARD battles are not implemented yet.
 Tournaments are also not supported.*
 4. *newserv's implementation of PSOX is based on disassembly of the client executable; it has never been tested with a real client and most likely doesn't work.*
 5. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*
+6. *Support for PSO Dreamcast Trial Edition is very incomplete and probably never will be complete.
+This is really just exploring a curiosity that sheds some light on early network engineering done by Sega, not an actual attempt at supporting this version of the game.*

 ## Usage